Santosh-Gupta/LexieProgrammable/README.md

 This is a programming font I developed for myself, and is based on Lexie Readable [ https://www.k-type.com/lexie-readable/ ] .

-# My Story

-I tend to have a difficult time coding because of my dyslexia; coding involves writing precise statements, and this is very hard for me with the friction I experience in reading normal fonts.
-I remember when I took my very first introduction to programming course, while I immensely enjoyed coding whenever my dyslexia wasn't an issue, the time spent on syntactical errors discouraged me from persuing computer science.
-It wasn't until 2017 when I strongly considered a career which heavily involved programming again, due to the advancements is machine learning.

-I always have been a bit obsessed with information retrieval for scientific texts during my work as a biomedical researcher.
-Due to variations of keywords and phrasing in chem/bio, it is very difficult to query about a particular concept you have in mind.
-So I dreamed about search techniques that were invarient to a strict keyword or phrase; some sort of algorithm that could infer the meaning behind your query, and search through that.

-In 2017, I had learned that such algorithms are being developed (word embedding models, transformer models; vector representations of words and text), and I felt immediatly that I wanted to persue NLP/Machine Learning as a new career path.
-After some initial self study, it was time to start learning Tensorflow/Python, but the issue of my friction with programming came up again.
-I had a very hard time with coding again, but I really Really wanted to learn NLP.
-I was determined to find a way.

-I had learned about specific fonts for dsylexia, but none seemed to help me too much, so I decided to make my own.
-I analyzed what letter shapes would allow me to read the fastest and produced them.
-I spent most of my time over two months on it, and then started using it.
-The effect of this font on me was immense.
-Its hard to explain, but it felt like for the very first time in my life, I was interacting directly with the programming language.

-I remember the series of decisions I made to create this font in late 2017.
-Should I spend the time learning how to use font software?
-Should I spend the time experimenting and analyzing different letter shapes?
-I remember a few days in, when I realized how significant of a time commitment this would be.
-I remember contemplating how the path to a career in machine learning is already going to be very long, and if I wanted to tack on an additional month or two on top of that.

-There were several times when I decided not to do it, go back to coding in Pytorch/Tensorflow, feeling the friction, and recontemplating my decision.
-I eventually decided to spend the time needed for the font.
-It was one of the best decisions I ever made, and I almost decided not to do it.

 # Progress

 The font is only optimized for myself, and I am exploring if others would find this font useful, and/or if they can give feedback that would make this font useful to them.